Peter Green Dead, Fleetwood Mac Co-Founder Dies At 73

 Born in October 1946 in Bethnal Green, London, U.K., Green learned to play guitar from his brother Michael before eventually becoming self-taught.
 He played in several rock and R&B groups before playing lead guitar in Peter B’s Looners, where he met drummer Mick Fleetwood.
 Both men went on to join John Mayall & the Bluesbreakers, from which Fleetwood was eventually dismissed.
 When Green decided to leave the group in order to form his own band, he enlisted the percussionist.

-He Co-founded Fleetwood Mac
+He Co-Founded Fleetwood Mac

 Green founded Fleetwood Mac with Fleetwood on drums and Jeremy Spencer on guitar, initially under the name Peter Green’s Fleetwood Mac featuring Jeremy Spencer.
 The lineup initially consisted of Bob Brunning on bass until Green was able to entice fellow Bluesbreaker John McVie to join.